Olivert75/personal_project/README.md

 - [x] No modeling was necessary for this project, however, modeling could be added to next steps if desired.

 #### 6. DELIVERY
-- [x]  Prepare a five-minute presentation using Google Sheets
-     - [x]  Include an introduction of the project and goals
-     - [x]  Provide an executive summary of findings, key takeaways, recommendations, and rationale
-     - [x]  Create a walkthrough of the analysis
-     - [x]  Include 2 presentation-worthy visualizations that support the problem and recommendation
-     - [x]  Provide final takeaways, recommend a course of action, and next steps
-     - [x]  Be prepared to answer questions following the presentation
 - [x]  Prepare final notebook in Jupyter Notebook
      - [x]  Create clear walk-though of the Data Science Pipeline using headings and dividers
      - [x]  Explicitly define questions asked during the initial analysis